Robert-Zacchigna/MKVAudioSubsDefaulter/README.md

 The default methodologies for changing the track defaults is as follows (`-dm, --default-method`):
 > **NOTE:** This only applies if you are trying to change **audio** AND **subtitles** at the SAME TIME

-* **"Strict"** (default): The specified NEW media file language tracks for BOTH the audio and subtitle tracks must exist in the track list (if ONE is missing, then no changes made to file)
+* **"Strict"** (default): The specified NEW media file language tracks for BOTH the `audio` and `subtitle` tracks must exist in the track list (if ONE is missing, then no changes made to file).
-  * EX: If the audio language track is missing but not the subtitle track, then no changes are made to the file even though the subtitle track exists
+  * EX: If the audio language track is missing but not the subtitle track, then no changes are made to the file even though the subtitle track exists.
-* **"Lazy"**: The specified NEW media file language tracks for EITHER audio and/or subtitle tracks must exist in the track list (if BOTH are missing, then no changes made to file)
+* **"Lazy"**: The specified NEW media file language tracks for EITHER `audio` and/or `subtitle` tracks must exist in the track list (if BOTH are missing, then no changes made to file).
-  * EX: If the audio language track is missing but not the subtitle track, then the audio stays the same and the default subtitle track is changed (and vice verse)
+  * EX: If the audio language track is missing but NOT the subtitle track, then the audio stays the same and the default subtitle track is changed (and vice verse).

 ### Regex Filtering